veraschue/hu_bp_python_course/README.md

 For those who are already familiar with it here comes a list of packages that we will mention and use in the course:

-- numpy
+- numpy/scipy
 - matplotlib
 - pandas
-- ...

 ## Structure

 The course is split into two parts.
 During the first week we will introduce new concepts in alternating lectures and practical sessions which will built up a basic knowledge about the topic.
 In week two you will implement your own project with our support.
-We will propose a few to choose from that are designed to utilize most of the tools you learned in week one.
-However, you can also propose a project you would like to do and we will give you support if possible.
-In the end of the course you will present your project in a 15 minute presentation.
+The project will be a combined effort of the whole group and you will have to work as team to be successful.
+Our plan is to implement a highly simplified version of the first [*Whole cell model*](https://github.com/CovertLab/WholeCell).
+This is a huge task, so we will probably not be finished after this week, but we can have a lot of fun building a real project as a team.
+We have prepared make your start easier a framework of classes to use to make your start easier and we will try to introduce the topic already during week one.

 ## How to use this course